 The security company must first submit the required documentation, including certifications, business license, insurance certificates and the registration fee, which is credited against the initial enrollment fee if the firm becomes qualified.
-Please see the Validation Requirements for Qualified Security Assessors (QSAs) v 1.2.
+Please see the Qualification Requirements for Qualified Security Assessors (QSA) v.
+2.1.
 Submit your attestation to the requirements to:

 Step 2 - Training